foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/README.md

 - **26.6:** Fixed customisation instructions (console command syntax) for Guard Dialogue Overhaul.
 - **29.10:** Updated FOMOD instructions for Reliquary of Myth.
 - **31.10:** Added additional instructions to Copy and Paste in Console.
+- **39.3:** Moved XPMSSE Fixes - Automated Patcher here.

 ## Finalisation

+- Removed manual instructions for fixing XPMSSE.
+Moved the automated patcher to the Mod Installation.
 - **1.1:** Moved FOMOD instructions for Obscure's College of Winterhold to the mod's instructions.

 ## New Game